Skip to main content

 Amendments made in April 2015 to the Code of Conduct for the Credit and Debit Card Industry, Element 13, now state that payment card network rules require Merchants to have access to a clear dispute resolution process.

-As Payrix Partner serving Canadian Merchants, you will be the first point of contact for your Merchants/sub-Merchants.
-Payrix will conduct an investigation, remediation if there is an error, and notify the Merchant/sub-Merchant of our investigation response within the required 90 days' time frame since receipt of a complaint.
+As a Payrix Pro Partner serving Canadian Merchants, you will be the first point of contact for your Merchants and sub-Merchants.
+Worldpay for Platforms will conduct an investigation, perform remediation if there is an error, and notify the Merchant or sub-Merchant of our investigation response within the required 90 days' time frame since receipt of a complaint.
+You can escalate Code-related complaints to Worldpay for Platforms through Payrix Pro Support.

-Below is a quick summary of Complaint Element Codes:
+The table below provides a quick summary of each Complaint Element Codes:

 Element